Skip to main content

 Memorise: Jubjub has cofactor 8.
 Pallas and Vesta have cofactor 1.
 BLS12-381 G1,G2\mathbb{G}_1, \mathbb{G}_2 have non-trivial subgroup-membership concerns even though they are pairing groups; specific checks are required.

-If anything derived deterministically from shared\mathsf{shared} leaks, the adversary recovers amodhTa \bmod h_T.
-Repeating with different small-order TT for each prime factor of hh recovers amodha \bmod h.
-For Jubjub, h=8=23h = 8 = 2^3, so each call leaks 3 bits of aa.
+If any bit of shared=[a]B\mathsf{shared} = [a]B leaks (e.g. via a KDF output observable to the attacker), the attacker recovers amodhTa \bmod h_T.
+Repeating with TT of order each prime power dividing hh recovers amodha \bmod h by CRT.
+For Jubjub, h=8=23h = 8 = 2^3, so each successful query of this form leaks up to 3 bits of aa.

 Pre-NU5 code accepted some non-canonical encodings; ZIP 216 codifies the strict consensus rule.